[Skip to Content]

 What We Have Achieved In The Last 6 Months

-• We continue to work closely with the Regional and National Teams within NHS England to escalate any concerns raised by our ICSs and/or Commissioner and Providers.
+• Continued to work closely with the Regional and National Teams within NHS England to escalate any concerns raised by our Integrated Care Systems (ICS) and/or Place Based Leads and Providers.

-• Liaised with Clinical Networks, Commissioners and Providers across the country to learn from good practice models and interventions.
+• Liaised with Clinical Networks, ICSs, Place Based Leads and Providers across the country to learn from good practice models and interventions and facilitated shared learning events on topics such as crisis text messaging and Mental Health Response Vehicles (MHRVs).

 Meetings and Events